The Lipid Compositions of Animal Tissues

 In all, there are relatively high contents of 16:0 and 18:1 fatty acids, and species differences are most apparent in the relative concentrations of the saturated and polyunsaturated components.
 In rat, pig and horse, there are appreciable amounts of linoleic acid, but this is a minor component in sheep because it is subjected to microbial biohydrogenation in the rumen, and in herring and seal because it is present at low levels only in their food chain.
 Although the sheep and horse may consume a very similar diet, there are high levels of α-linolenic acid derived from the herbage in the lipids of the horse but not in those of the sheep, again because of biohydrogenation in the rumen of the latter.
 Fish such as the herring tend to contain relatively high amounts of C20 and C22 polyunsaturated fatty acids, derived mainly from the microflora and microfauna, which they consume.
 In turn, the composition of the depot fat of the seal reflects its diet of fish.

-Each lipid class in a tissue has a distinctive fatty acid composition, probably related to its function but in a way that is still only partly understood, and some data for the main glycerolipids and the cholesterol esters of rat liver are listed in Table 5.
+Each lipid class in a tissue has a characteristic fatty acid composition, probably related to its function but in a way that is still only partly understood, and some data for the main glycerolipids and the cholesterol esters of rat liver are listed in Table 5.

 Table 5.
 The fatty acid compositions (mol % of the total) of the main glycerolipids and the cholesterol esters of rat liver.